 The type of repayment plan you use to repay your student loan is not reported to the credit bureaus.
 Using a deferment or forbearance for your student loans should not adversely affect your credit history.
 Making a late payment or not making a payment at all may hurt your credit history.
 Requesting a deferment or forbearance to clear delinquency on your account retroactively may not always remove negative credit history that has already been reported.

 No, we are unable to remove anything that was reported accurately on your credit.
 In this case, you are still responsible for any monthly payments on your student loan even if you do not receive a bill.
 Sometimes, deferment or forbearance can clear delinquency from credit, but those situations require you to meet specific qualifying criteria.
 If your address changes, please notify Edfinancial Services as soon as possible to ensure you continue to receive your monthly statements.
-To notify Edfinancial Services of an address update, log into Manage My Account (MMA) or contact one of our customer service specialists by phone or email.
+To notify Edfinancial Services of an address update, log into or your online accountcontact one of our customer service specialists by phone or email.

 Deferments and forbearances can allow you to bring your account current without making a payment to do so, but they do not always clear up negative credit reporting that already occurred.
 Certain eligible deferment periods, such as an in-school deferment, will clear any previous negative reporting if the qualifying deferment period occurred at the same time as the negative reporting period.
 Forbearances, even if applied retroactively, rarely clear prior negative reporting.